 But there is another problem.

-We only absorb at most 30% of the iron listed on food ingredients and some of us will absorb less than 10% of the iron listed on some foods.
-So some of us end up iron deficient because we don’t absorb the iron we are eating.
+We absorb at most 30% of iron listed on food packaging and can absorb less than 10% of iron listed.
+So we can be iron deficient because we don’t absorb the iron we do eat.

 What Foods Are Iron Blockers?

-There are basically two types of iron in our food: heme & non-heme.
+There are 2 types of iron in our food :

-Interestingly, we absorb more non-heme iron from plants when we eat them with meat.
+We actually absorb more iron from plants when we eat them with meat.

 Daily Iron Requirements

-- Kids from 7 months to 13 : 7-11 mg varying during growth spurts
+Kids from 7 months to 13 need 7-11 mg with more during growth spurts.

 - Adult men : 8-9 mg